-- i. where appropriate, advising students on the suitability of the course in which they are enrolled: - ii. assisting students by advising of opportunities for the students to be reassessed for tasks in units or subjects they had previously failed, or demonstrate the necessary competency in areas in which they had not been previously able to demonstrate competency; and - iii. advising students that unsatisfactory course progress in two consecutive study periods for a course could lead to the student being reported to DIAC and cancellation of his or her visa, depending on the outcome of any appeals process.
+- where appropriate, advising students on the suitability of the course in which they are enrolled; - ii. assisting students by advising of opportunities for the students to be reassessed for tasks in units or subjects they had previously failed, or demonstrate the necessary competency in areas in which they had not been previously able to demonstrate competency; and - iii. advising students that unsatisfactory course progress in two consecutive study periods for a course could lead to the student being reported to DHA process.